What should you look for when hiring a professional photographer?

 If not, how are they going to photograph and deliver to you or your media manager the images that you require?

-The first question they should be asking is “are the photos to be used for digital purposes or for printing purposes?”
+One of the first questions you should be asked when hiring a professional photographer is “are the photos to be used for digital purposes or for printing purposes?”
 Both of these mediums require a different style of photography incorporating varied composure of the subject and surrounds.
 Print, for example, might be for brochures or flyers requiring a certain amount of negative space in the image for you or your media manager to utilise with headings and advertising information.

 What about the format of the print media?
 Is it a magazine, poster or lay-flat flyer?
 Is the magazine a traditional portrait style, coffee-shop popular landscape style or more of a square format?
 These are critical questions the photographer should be asking when shooting a cover shoot!
 It can save you and your staff many frustrating hours of trying to fit a square peg into a round hole, so to speak.